 You see, it wasn’t the fact that it was a spring break trip, or even that there were 25 other attendees, that made it so horrible.
 It was the fact that those other attendees (aside from my friend, Moe) were the WRONG travel companions for me.

 They wanted to smoke and drink themselves into oblivion.
 I wanted to relax, frolic on the beach, do a little dancing, and maybe have one or two umbrella decorated cocktails before calling it a night.
 If there’s anything I learned from my Daytona experience, it’s this:

 “The more I traveled the more I realized that fear makes strangers of people who should be friends.” – Shirley MacLaine

 It’s always easier to travel with like-minded people.
 That’s why I enjoyed my grad trip to Dominican, but hated my tacky trip to Daytona.
 The grad trip was organized by one of my best friends, and attended by a small group of nice (and, admittedly, a little nerdy) kids, who weren’t interested in hardcore partying.

 The same goes for my trip to South Korea.
 Even though I was surrounded by people most of the time, it wasn’t draining because they were my kind of people.
 They were quirky, accepting, humble, and kind.
 I felt more at home with that group of peeps than I have nearly anywhere else.

-This is also why I know I made the right choice in signing up for the introvert retreat in Tulum.
+This is also why I know I made the right choice in signing up for the introvert retreat in Peru.
 The organizers and fellow attendees are peaceful adventurers like me.
 They understand how to strike a balance between connection and solitude, as well as relaxing and exploring.